-If pupils are feeling overwhelmed, examine how much work you're setting and consider whether you need to adapt your approach or increase support.
+If pupils are feeling overwhelmed, teachers should examine how much work they are setting and consider whether they need to adapt their approach or increase support.

 Teachers are encouraged to remember that when pupils are learning at home, they may not be able to complete the same amount of work they could whilst in school.